-In the next popup, delete all the listed cookies, then click on ‘Done’.
+Delete all the listed cookies, then click Done.

-This clears all saved data.
-Next, refresh the page and your browser will retrieve the latest updated version of your website.
+Deleting clears all saved data.
+Next, refresh the page.
+Your browser will retrieve the latest updated version of your website.

-Clearing my browser cache worked for me every time my changes did not show up.
+Clearing my browser cache worked for me when my changes did not appear.
 If your website doesn’t show your changes, try clearing your cache plugin.

-There are many cache plugins, two popular plugins on WordPress are W3 Total Cache and WP Fastest cache.
+Two popular plugins on WordPress are W3 Total Cache and WP Fastest Cache.